London underground station St Pauls, Central Line, Zone 1

 5. The Selfridges Lift originates from the famous department store.
 It was put into operation at Selfridges in the year 1928.
 Since the year 2010, you can examine the lift with artful decorated bronze panels here in the Museum.

-6. The Lord Mayor’s Coach is one of the most famous displayed items.
+6. The Lord Mayor’s Coach is one of the most famous displayed items and it is located in the City Gallery.
 The coach was built in the year 1757 and is beautiful decorated in rococo style and many parts are gilded.
 This noble vehicle is still in use.
 Once a year it makes its way through the city.
 Every November the mayor travels by the coach to his official appointment as part of the Lord Mayor's Show.
-Attention!
-2018 not exhibited due to restoration.

 7. The London Wall are the remains of the old Roman city wall.
 This was built about 200 A.D. by the Romans to protect their important port on the River Thames.
 The remains are not indoor, but right next to the Museum of London at the corner towards Noble Street.
 Perfect for a side trip before or after your visit.